MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/Separating-Application-Data-from-Business-Data.md

     You must take additional steps to get the final business data database operational.
 For an example of how you can write a script that runs the cmdlet for creating an application database, see the **…\\Windows PowerShell\\Multitenancy\\** folder on the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] product media.
 For an example of how to write individual commands in Windows PowerShell, see the **Example** section.

     -->
-6. Clear the old database setting from the [!INCLUDE[nav_server](../developer/includes/nav_server_md.md)] instance configuration file by using the [Set-NAVServerConfiguration](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.management/set-navserverconfiguration) cmdlet:
+6. Clear the `DatabaseName` setting in the [!INCLUDE[nav_server](../developer/includes/nav_server_md.md)] instance configuration file by using the [Set-NAVServerConfiguration](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.management/set-navserverconfiguration) cmdlet:

     ```
     Set-NAVServerConfiguration –ServerInstance <server instance name> –element appSettings –KeyName 'DatabaseName' –KeyValue ''